jyrkioraskari/IFCtoLBD/README.md

    format.
 You have converted your first IFC model to Linked Building Data.

-**Windows command-line alternative:** `IFCtoLBDConverter_CLI.exe` is the Windows command-line converter, not a desktop application.
+**Windows command-line alternative:** `IFCtoLBDConverter_CLI.exe` is the Windows command-line converter.
 Use it from PowerShell or Command Prompt;
 [see the Windows CLI instructions](docs/quick-start.md#windows-alternative-use-the-command-line-exe).
+- The same fuctionality is available as a Java app for Linux and macOS users.

 [Follow the desktop quick start](docs/quick-start.md) for launch commands, output choices, and help if the application does not start.
 Features and button